BOOKING TERMS AND CONDITIONS

 Please read very carefully the following Terms & Conditions

 Tony Collins Travel Agency Limited, (registered number 91237), registered office 5th Floor Jervis House, Jervis Street, Dublin 1, Ireland, trading as Ski McNeill is the "Organiser" of your holiday.
-The Organiser of your holiday is responsible for organising the flight, accommodation and other parts of the holiday.
+The Organiser of your holiday is responsible for the proper performance of all travel services included in the booking.
 "Consumer" means you, the person who buys or agrees to buy the holiday or any person on whose behalf you agree to purchase the holiday and who is listed on the Confirmation Invoice or any other person to whom you transfer a holiday that you have bought.
-You must be at least 18 and must be authorised to make the booking on basis of these Terms and Conditions by all the perons named in the booking.
+References to “you” and “your” will include the lead name and all persons named on the booking.
+You must be at least 18 and must be authorised to make the booking on basis of these Terms and Conditions by all the persons named in the booking.
 You are responsible for making all payments due to us, the Organiser.

 1. THE CONTRACT

 (a) Bookings can be made online or over the telephone.
 Telesales: No contract shall arise until you ask for your booking to be confirmed.
 By asking us to confirm your booking, you are accepting these terms and conditions contained herein the “Terms and Conditions”.
 A booking is confirmed when this number is given by our sales staff to you.
 Online Sales: If you are booking on www.skimcneill.com you will be provided with a booking reference number on-line.
 The terms of contract are contained solely in these Terms and Conditions; our Confirmation Invoice; our brochure, website or other descriptive material, any airline or sailing ticket issued, the itinerary issued by the Organiser and the terms and conditions of any third party suppliers.
 Copies of the relevant parts of such terms and conditions are available on request from ourselves or the supplier concerned.
 The party leader must be over 18 years of age.